Volpestyle/spatial-ui-lab/docs/graph-gestures/gesture-definitions.md

 4. Exit when double pinch releases for N frames.
 Give double pinch higher priority than single pinch to avoid flicker.

 ### Cursor + click: open point + pinch tap
-Definition: open hand with only index extended moves a 2D cursor; a quick pinch tap triggers a click.
+Definition: open hand with only index extended moves a 2D cursor; a quick pinch tap becomes a pointer click.

 Detecting the pose:
 - Consider a finger extended if tip–PIP–MCP bones are nearly colinear.